bootphon/ABX-accent/README.md

 -------------------
 All you need to get started to work on the development data and the evaluation of AESRC is :

-- [The scripts](https://github.com/bootphon/ABX-accent/tree/main/abx-accent/scripts) used for preparation and evaluation process.
+- [The scripts](https://github.com/bootphon/ABX-accent/tree/main/abx-accent/scripts) used for both the preparation and the evaluation process.
 - [The results data](https://github.com/bootphon/ABX-accent/tree/main/abx-accent/data) after the preparation and the evaluation process.

 The setup procedure is described for Linux.
 It has been tested on several distributions (Ubuntu 16.04, Debian Jessie and CentOS 6).
 It should work as well on MacOS.